-The Career & College Resource Center (CCRC) located across from the Student Cafeteria provides a wealth of information about career exploration and experiences as well as post-secondary options to meet each student's career goals.
-Resources include several computer-based career and college search programs, printed materials, and face-to-face meetings with representatives from a variety of post-secondary options.
-The Career & College Resource Center is run by our Career & College Admission Specialist, Mr. Mark Weber and the Maine East Career Coordinator, Ms. Kylie Mussay Students and families are encouraged to make appointments Mr. Weber and Ms. Mussay, though they are available for drop-in questions throughout the school day.
-Students in all grade levels are encouraged to utilize the CCRC throughout their four years at Maine East.
+The Career & College Resource Center (CCRC) provides a wealth of information about career exploration and experiences as well as post-secondary options to meet each student's career goals.

+The Career & College Resource Center is run by our Career & College Admission Specialist, Mr. Mark Weber and the Maine East Career Coordinator, Ms. Kylie Mussay.

+During this virtual time, students and families can meet with Ms Mussay virtually:calendly.com/MsMussay and Mr. Weber virtually:https://calendly.com/maineeastccrc